 The United States Studies Centre at the University of Sydney deepens Australia’s understanding of the United States through research, teaching and public engagement.
-Through rigorous analysis of American foreign policy, economics, politics and culture, the Centre has become a national resource, building Australia’s awareness of the dynamics shaping America — and critically — their implications for Australia.
+Through rigorous analysis of American foreign policy, economics, politics and culture, the Centre is a national resource, building Australia’s awareness of the dynamics shaping America — and critically — their implications for Australia.